hexbatch/apple-core/layer-docs/b-user-layers/user-groups.md

 * area (same as when setting map boundary)
 * members: array of user data
 * admins : array of user data
-* token : guid of the group token if need more
+* element : guid of the group element if one needs more info

 writing group data is done by setting the name and/or description